iluvjava/Maths/Notebook 2.0 obsidian/AMATH 514 Combinatorics Optimizations/Linear Programming Duality Cheat Sheet.md

 ---
 ### **Complementary Slackness**

 The complementary slackness for dual variable $u, w$ holds as usual.
 They corresponds to the $\le, \ge$ inequality system. if $u_i$ is non zero, then the corresponding $i$ constraint is tight for the primal optimal solution.
-The dual variable $z$ is free.
+Since the equality constraints are always tight, the free dual variables, $z, v$, is free and there is no constraints on them.